-This section explains briefly how authors can create accessible SVG documents; it summarizes "Accessibility Features of SVG" [SVG-ACCESS].
+This section explains briefly how authors can create accessible SVG documents; it

 Provide text equivalents for graphics.

 - When the text content of a graphic (e.g., in a 'text' element) explains its function, no text equivalent is required.
 Use the 'title' child element to explain the function 'text' elements whose meaning is not clear from their text content. - When a graphic does not include explanatory text content, it requires a text equivalent.
 If the equivalent is complex, use the 'desc' element, otherwise use the 'title' child element. - If a graphic is built from meaningful parts, build the description from meaningful parts.